databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 ~~~
-val prGraph = cleanGraph.staticPageRank(5).cache
+val prGraph = graph.staticPageRank(5).cache
 ~~~
 </div>
 </div>

 `Graph.staticPageRank` returns a graph whose vertex attributes are the PageRank values of each page.
 However, this means that while the resulting graph `prGraph` only contains the PageRank of the vertices and no longer contains the original vertex properties including the title.
-Luckily, we still have our `cleanGraph` that contains that information.
+Luckily, we still have our `graph` that contains that information.
-Here, we can perform a join of the vertices in the `prGraph` that have the information about relative ranks of the vertices with the vertices in the `cleanGraph` that have the information about the mapping from vertex to article title.
+Here, we can perform a join of the vertices in the `prGraph` that have the information about relative ranks of the vertices with the vertices in the `graph` that have the information about the mapping from vertex to article title.
 This yields a new graph that has combined both pieces of information, storing them both in a tuple as the new vertex attribute.
 We can then perform further table-based operators on this new list of vertices, such as finding the ten most important vertices (those with the highest pageranks) and printing out